euler-xyz/euler-governance/docs/tasks.md

 `NODE_ENV=rivet npx hardhat --network ropsten vesting:withdraw 0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9 50`

-## Update the treasury address (recipient of withdrawn excess funds)
+## Update the treasury address (recipient of withdrawn excess EUL tokens)

 Only current vesting factory admin can use this task.